p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 [`kaist-plrg/p4-spectec`](https://github.com/kaist-plrg/p4-spectec) repository
 (on the `gsoc-nano-spec` branch), where the spec is included as a submodule.

-**Syntax and IR.** The surface grammar of Nano-P4 is defined in `1-syntax.watsup` as P4-SpecTec `syntax` definitions.
+**Syntax and IR:** The surface grammar of Nano-P4 is defined in `1-syntax.watsup` as P4-SpecTec `syntax` definitions.

-**Static semantics.** The static semantics defines what it means for a Nano-P4 program to be _well-typed_.
+**Static semantics:** The static semantics defines what it means for a Nano-P4 program to be _well-typed_.
 The `5.xx-typing-*.watsup` files define type-checking relations for every syntactic category.
 The top-level `Program_ok` relation orchestrates the full type-checking pass; if it succeeds, it produces a `typingContext` capturing type definitions, as well as the types of identifiers and callables.

-**Loading phase.** The loading phase sits between type checking and evaluation.
+**Loading phase:** The loading phase sits between type checking and evaluation.
 While the `typingContext` records the type of each callable, it does not retain the callable's body; that information is discarded after type checking.
 The loading phase (defined in `7.0-load-context.watsup` and